 Send a cover letter stating your preferred period of residence (eight weeks within the available time period) along with the following:

-Applications must be post-marked or delivered in person by Monday, February 29, 2016.
-Mail your application to:
+Applications must be emailed, post-marked or delivered in person by Monday, January 30, 2017.

 Responsibilities & Duties